123456. Qwerty. Letmein. Is one of these your password? If it is, you’re in big trouble!

 But even if you didn’t pick something so glaringly obvious, chances are your password isn’t as strong as it should be.
 Computer and information security are only as strong as their weakest link, and in this article, we’re exposing a weak link that affects everyone in an organization: passwords.

 Despite the time and money your business might invest in IT, employee passwords are a very real vulnerability.
 Your computer security efforts can only protect sensitive information and personal data when strong passwords or passphrases are in place and employees are educated about information security.
+Especially remote employees and security issues that arise from working from.

 Everyone online today has heard of the dangers of identity theft, hacking, and cyber fraud.
 Yet a 2016 study found that the two most commonly used passwords are the aforementioned “123456” and “password.”